Differential operators mod $p$: analytic continuation and consequences: Analytic continuation of differential operators

 \section{Analytic continuation of differential operators}

 This section establishes analytic continuation of the mod $p$ reduction of certain $p$-adic differential operators $\Diff^\lambda_\kappa$ (analogues of $\ci$ Maass--Shimura differential operators), \emph{a priori} defined over the ordinary locus, to the whole Shimura variety.
 (Recall from the previous section that we assume we are in case (A) or (C), i.e.\ the unitary or symplectic case.)
 This section's main result is Theorem~\ref{ana_thm}, of which Theorem~\ref{continuationB} is a consequence.
 Via different methods, de Shalit and Goren obtained related results on analytic continuation, when one restricts to quadratic imaginary fields $\cmfield$ and scalar weights~\cite{DSG2}.
-Unlike that approach, the techniques below handle all signatures and all weights simultaneously, and do not rely on explicit computations via $q$-expansions.
+As discussed in Section~\ref{intro-newresults}, unlike that approach, the techniques below handle all signatures and all weights simultaneously.
+The techniques below also do not rely on explicit computations via $q$-expansions (and consequently handle fields $\cmfield$ of any degree and automorphic forms of any weight).